CsBigDataHub/working-with-vim/pages/text-object.md

 : Paragraphs

-Combine the text objects with actions.
+Combine the text objects with operators.
 For example, to copy the arguments in a function use `yi(`

 If you want delete a block of code in a `{ ... }` with your cursor inside the block, type `di{`